Coding Assistance in C++

 -> after an expression, ReSharper will suggest free functions that would accept that expression as the first parameter.
 When you accept the suggestion, ReSharper will rewrite your code so that the expression is passed as the first argument:

 Postfix completion also includes postfix templates which, instead of looking up for suitable methods, let you quickly wrap an expression with frequently used language constructs.

 Free functions in code completion

-If you do not want to have free functions in the completion suggestions, you can clear the corresponding check box on thepage of ReSharper options.
+If you do not want to have free functions in the completion suggestions, you can clear the corresponding checkbox on the Alt+R, O).page of ReSharper options (

 Syntax highlighting and tooltips